-The Company's December 31, 2018 audited consolidated financial statements have been prepared by management in accordance with IFRS, and have been approved by the Board of Directors.
+The Company's March 31, 2019 interim condensed consolidated financial statements have been prepared by management in accordance with IFRS, and have been approved by the Board of Directors.
 The integrity and objectivity of these consolidated financial statements are the responsibility of management.
 In addition, management is responsible for ensuring that this information is consistent, where appropriate, with the information contained in the consolidated financial statements.